MU Health Care's Ellis Fischel Cancer Center plays an integral role in improving the lives of people battling cancer today and in the future.

 Phase III clinical trials compare the safety and effectiveness of the new treatment against the current standard treatment.
 Doctors do not yet know if the new treatment is better than the standard, so study participants are often picked at random to get either the standard treatment or the new one.
 Many phase III studies will not disclose to the doctor or the patient which treatment is being given.
 This type of study is called a double-blind study.

 Phase IV studies look at drugs that have been approved by the FDA.
 Even with FDA approval and availability to patients, the drugs will continue to be monitored so the full effects of the treatment are known.

 Each trial has specific guidelines, known as eligibility criteria, which can vary from study to study.
 Eligibility criteria are used to determine if a patient would be a good fit for the trial.
 Enrolling patients with similar characteristics helps researchers achieve precise and meaningful data that will determine if the study was successful in achieving the desired outcome.

 If there is a study of interest that you or a loved one may qualify for, or you have additional questions about a specific trial, contact one of the CTO nurse clinicians.

 Clinical Trials Informed Consent

-In order to take part in a clinical trial, the participant must give their written informed consent after learning of the risks, benefits and other key aspects of taking part.
-The informing process includes discussion about any additional tests required, costs of participation, inconveniences, as well as the rights and responsibilities of the participant.
-Throughout the study, participants will be informed as new information is learned and may be asked to sign another informed consent if new benefits, risks or side effects are discovered.
+In order to take part in a clinical trial, patients must give their written informed consent after learning of the risks, benefits and other important information relevant to the study.
+The informing process includes discussion about any additional tests that may be required, costs of participation, inconveniences, as well as the rights and responsibilities of the participant.
+Throughout the study, patients will be informed as new information becomes available and may be asked to sign another informed consent if new benefits, risks or side effects are discovered.